 To understand this concept clearly, let’s consider two examples:

-- In a website, the “Home,” “About Us,” “Career,” and other such pages have different structures.
-Each of these pages follow a unique pattern for content.
-That is why, such pages should be made using a content type marked as Single.
+- On a website, the “Home,” “About Us,” “Career,” and other such pages have different structures.
+Each of these pages follows a unique pattern for content.
+That is why such pages should be made using a content type marked as Single.

-- However, if we consider a blog, there are several blog posts of the same structure: header, title, body, and footer.
+- However, if we consider a blog, several blog posts have the same structure: header, title, body, and footer.
 Hence, you will need to create several instances.
 For this, you need to set this “Blog” content type as Multiple.